 It can all get very costly and may require solid capital, which can be hard to manage, especially when you are just starting off.

-The number of shoppers on Amazon have increased in recent years, and so has the competition in the FBA space.
+The number of shoppers on Amazon has increased in recent years, and so has the competition in the FBA space.

 High competition can decrease your chances of getting sales and possibly hamper your visibility, meaning that getting noticed as an FBA seller can be hard.